laojianzi/laojianzi/README.md

 #### ⭐ Recent Stars

+- [glzr-io/zebar](https://github.com/glzr-io/zebar) - Zebar is a tool for creating customizable and cross-platform taskbars, desktop widgets, and popups. (today)
+- [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager. (today)
 - [AsahiLinux/muvm](https://github.com/AsahiLinux/muvm) - muvm - run programs from your system in a microVM (1 week ago)
 - [jaywcjlove/devtutor](https://github.com/jaywcjlove/devtutor) - DevTutor is an application designed to assist developers in creating exceptional apps using SwiftUI.
 It offers replicable code samples and corresponding UI previews to streamline your coding process.
 (1 week ago)
 - [Stengo/DeskPad](https://github.com/Stengo/DeskPad) - A virtual monitor for screen sharing (1 week ago)
-- [glebarez/go-sqlite](https://github.com/glebarez/go-sqlite) - pure-Go SQLite driver for Go (SQLite embedded) (1 week ago)
-- [keldaanCommunity/pokemonAutoChess](https://github.com/keldaanCommunity/pokemonAutoChess) - Pokemon Auto Chess Game.
-Made by fans for fans.
-Open source, non profit.
-All rights to the Pokemon Company.
-(1 week ago)

 #### 👯 Check out some of my recent followers